 - Establish power of attorney on key accounts.

-- Watch for signs of aging, dementia, and a loss of executive processing.
+- Watch for signs of aging, dementia, and a loss of executive processing skills.

 - Set up a system to pay all bills electronically and automatically.